dchristian3188/dchristian3188.github.io/_posts/2017-05-24-Creating A DSC Class-Based Resource.md

 New-Item -Path DCDisk -ItemType Directory
 ```
 ## Module Manifest
-Inside of the new directory we need to create a module manifest.
+Inside of the directory we're going to need a manifest.
-My list of parameters gets a little long so I like to create a hashtable and splat them into ```New-ModuleManifest```.
+My list of parameters gets a little long so I like to create a hashtable and splat them into the ```New-ModuleManifest``` cmdlet.
-Notice the ```DscResourcesToExport``` key?
+Be sure to notice the ```DscResourcesToExport``` key.
-Remember that as you add resources to a module, this needs to be updated inside of the manifest.
+Remember that as you add resources to a module, this value needs to be updated inside of the manifest.
 ```powershell
 $manifestProperties = @{
     Path = 'DCDisk.psd1'